-When El Chapo, El Mayo And El Mencho Had To Save Twins Who Betrayed Them
+When El Chapo, El Mayo, And El Mencho Had To Save Twins Who Betrayed Them

 — Periódico El Debate (@ELDEBATE) August 27, 2017

-But when this didn’t work, ‘El Mencho’ who was at the time in charge of the Puerto Vallarta plaza was sent in to rescue them with hundreds of armed men.
+But when this didn’t work, “El Mencho” who was at the time in charge of the Puerto Vallarta plaza was sent in to rescue them with hundreds of armed men.
 They were able to intercept the vehicle carrying the twins and save them, just minutes before the American authorities arrived.
-This is as reported by The Daily Beast.
+This is as reported by the Daily Beast.

 [Featured Image by Moises Castillo/AP Images]